 - Noreen Ryan, Domain Lead for Quality Healthcare, Imperial College London School of Medicine

-- Understand the steps for integrating sustainability into Quality Improvement – defining the problem/ setting goals, studying the system, designing the improvement effort and measuring impacts using the triple bottom line;
+- Outline the steps for integrating sustainability into quality improvement: defining the problem, setting goals, studying the system, designing the improvement effort and measuring impacts using the triple bottom line;

 Part I. Self Study Module